ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 Charon is in an early alpha state and is not ready to be run on mainnet
 :::

-The following instructions aim to assist a group of operators coordinating together to create a distributed validator cluster.
+The following instructions aim to assist a group of operators coordinating together to create a distributed validator cluster after receiving an cluster invite link from a leader or creator.

 ## Pre-requisites